 In accordance with Section 5.14.2.3.2 of the NYISO Services Tariff SCRs enrolled with an Incremental ACL shall be subject to potential shortfalls and deficiency charges as a result of overstating the Incremental ACL and shall be subject to all other shortfalls and deficiency charges that may apply to the RIP under 5.14.2 as an Installed Capacity Supplier, including but not limited to those shortfalls that may result from the invalid enrollment of the SCR, failure to timely report a Qualified Change of Status Condition, and the underperformance of the SCR in the RIP portfolio.
-Where a single SCR's participation in the SCR program gives rise to more than one potential shortfall within the Capability Period, the NYISO shall assess to the RIP the greatest deficiency charge for the Capability Period for the single SCR.
-The greatest deficiency charge for the Capability Period shall be the greatest sum of the monthly deficiency charges calculated for the single SCR from among the specific shortfall types identified under Section 5.14.2.3 of the NYISO Services Tariff.
+Where a single SCR's participation in the SCR program gives rise to more than one potential shortfall within the Capability Period , the NYISO shall assess to the RIP the greatest deficiency charge for the Capability Period for the single SCR.
+The greatest deficiency charge for the single SCR from among the specific shortfall types identified under Section 5.14.2.3 of the NYISO Services Tariff .